Team-Built-Different/Kounting_Kalories/README.txt

 AddMealActivity.java
 - This is the class for adding a meal which is the back end for the buttons of new meal and custom meal.
 AndroidManifest.xml
+-This was pre built code that we had to add information into so that we could connect our app to the database and save all the information that is taken from each function.

 App.java
 -This is were the connection to the database occurs.